21 Additional Community Cases Of COVID-19; 3 New Cases In Managed Isolation Facilities

 |Auckland

-* This case is in a travel bubble with a case we reported on Thursday and another case we reported yesterday.
+* This case is a contact of a previously reported case from Friday.

-** This case is in a family travel bubble with a case we reported on Wednesday.

-Travel details have now been confirmed for a border-related case that was reported yesterday.
-They arrived in New Zealand on 11 August and travelled from United Arab Emirates via Malaysia.
-They are currently in an Auckland quarantine facility.

-The total number of active cases being managed in New Zealand is currently 93.
+One previously reported case has now recovered.
+The total number of active cases being managed in New Zealand is currently 116.

 Testing

+As testing numbers remain high, we wish to thank everyone for getting a test and those working at the testing centres.

-Testing centres in Auckland had another record day with 31,000 swabs taken across Auckland yesterday, with almost 10,000 at community testing centres and around 21,000 at general practice and urgent care clinics.
-This is double the number of swabs at the height of the outbreak in August last year.
+Centres in Auckland had another busy day yesterday with just over 20,000 swabs taken across Auckland.
+Almost 9,000 were taken at community testing centres and around 11,000 taken at general practice and urgent care clinics.

-Primary care in Auckland has now taken over one million swabs since the start of the COVID-19 pandemic in 2020.
-This is on top of all their other work and we want to sincerely thank primary care for their hard work and exceptional contribution to our testing response.

-The Ministry also thanks everyone for playing their part in complying with Alert Level 4, in getting a test and for their patience at sites while there is high demand.
-And of course, huge thanks to testing staff for stepping up yet again – these staff are working at pace at the frontline of our COVID-19 response, in high-stress environments, and making personal sacrifices to keep our communities safe.

-There are 14 community testing centresavailable for testing across Auckland today including two new pop up community testing centres at Warkworth and Takanini.
+There are 15 community testing centresavailable for testing across Auckland this afternoon, including a new site at Pukekohe opening at 2pm.

-We will continue to open additional testing sites to ensure everyone who needs a test can get one.

-However, given testing is at ten times usual rates, we are however expecting high demand again today, queues have built through the morning and people should prepare to be waiting for some time.
-Please wear a mask, take food and water with you, take a book to read or something to watch.
-Please be courteous and kind to hard working testing staff.
+There are also four testing centres which are invitation only for close contacts of high risk groups.

+In Wellington, around 4,033 tests were processed yesterday with 11 community testing centres operational over the weekend.

 Wastewater

-The wastewater catchment area at Warkworth is 3,500 people.
-Extra samples will be taken from Warkworth and Snells Beach today and tomorrow.
+COVID-19 was detected in wastewater taken from a sample from Moa Point in Wellington again yesterday.
+Samples taken from other sites in Wellington at Porirua, Seaview and Karori were negative.

+There continues to be COVID-19 detected in wastewater in the Auckland region based on samples which were taken on Friday.
+This includes the eastern and western catchments for the city.
+The virus was NOT detected on the North Shore – from either Rosedale and Albany – for the first time this week.

-ESR is now testing wastewater at 41 sites across the country, covering 3.7 million New Zealanders.
+ESR continues to test wastewater at 41 sites across the country, covering 3.7 million New Zealanders.
 Of the 41 current sites, 13 are in Auckland and four are in Wellington.
-Further sites are also being added.

-COVID-19 was also detected in wastewater taken from a sample from Moa Point in Wellington yesterday while samples taken from other sites in Wellington at Porirua, Seaview and Karori were negative.

-There continues to be COVID-19 detected in wastewater in the Auckland region based on samples which were taken on Thursday.
-This includes the Waitakere region, the North Shore and Eastern Auckland.
-The virus was also newly detected from Southern Regional Auckland (which includes Middlemore Hospital).

-ESR expects to receive further samples later today from Auckland, Wellington and Coromandel.

-There have been other detections to report from wastewater samples taken from other areas around the country.
+There were no unexpected detections anywhere else in the country – based on samples collected on Friday and Saturday.

 Contact tracing